 Chord VIx in songs

-- Baby Won’t You Please Come Home, frequent use of VIx throughout
+- Baby Won’t You Please Come Home – There is frequent use of the VIx throughout

-- Dream A Little Dream, VIx happen in the verse, later a bVIIx joins the party
+- Dream A Little Dream – The VIx appear in the verse, later a bVIIx joins the party

 Estelle finds the VIxmaj7

-In American Boy, the first chord of the verse (after the slide in chord) is an Emaj7, this is a VIxmaj7 chord.
+In American Boy, the first chord of the verse (after the chord that slides in) is an Emaj7, this is a VIxmaj7 chord.
 The entire progression reads Emaj7 – Cmaj7 – Am7 – Fmaj7/D.

 Just when you thought you’d heard it all…